Lucasmaciiel/slack-integration-poc/README.md

-SLACK INTEGRATION POC
+## SLACK INTEGRATION POC

-integration poc with slack, sends a message in the channel when saving a new user
+Integration poc with slack, sends a message in the channel when saving a new user.

 ![img_2.png](img_2.png)